gessa2020/Technology_trends/README.md

-# Technology_trends
+# Technology Trends Analysis
-Technology trends analysis
+## A project to analyze technology trends using data obtained from APIs, Web Scraping and Survey data